CoderPluto/guidelines/section_minecraft_discussion.md

 ## Suggestions

 Replies to suggestions must be constructive criticism of the suggestion or offer ideas on how to expand the original idea, posts containing just `Support` or `No Support` aren't constructive and should be removed.
+A member who is persistently posting nonconstructively should be warned for Spamming.

 ### Wishlists